-A managed account (sometimes called a wrap account) is a type of investment management service that packages together a group of investments for you.
-Some managed accounts offer a good service for the price; others have high fees and tax inefficiencies.
-The challenge is figuring out which is which.
+A managed account—sometimes called a "wrap account"—is a type of investment management service that packages together a group of investments for you.
+Some managed accounts offer good services for the price, while others have high fees and tax inefficiencies.
+The challenge is in figuring out which are which.

 Types of Managed Accounts

-Layers of fees can make the wrong type of managed account excessively expensive; remember the higher fees, the lower the returns for you.
+Layers of fees can make the wrong type of managed account excessively expensive.
+Remember: The higher fees, the lower your returns.
 Investment management is not a service where paying more delivers higher returns.
-As a matter of fact, it has been proven in mutual funds that the higher the mutual fund fees, the lower your returns from that fund are likely to be.
+It has been proven that the higher the mutual fund fees, the lower the fund returns are likely to be.

-Index funds charge about .10 - .35%.
-That means if the advisor is charging 1%, and using index funds inside the account, total fees end up being about 1.25%.
+Index funds charge about 0.15%, so if the advisor is charging 1% and using index funds inside the account, total fees end up being about 1.15%.
 That is reasonable.
-But if the advisor is using higher-fee funds and there is a lot of trading and trading costs, you can end up paying total fees of 2 - 3% a year.
-That's a lot!
+But if the advisor is using higher-fee funds, and there is a lot of trading and trading costs, you can end up paying total fees of 2% to 3% a year.
+That's a lot.

-If you have money in non-retirement accounts, or in a combination of retirement and non-retirement accounts, then what you need to pay attention to is after-tax returns.
-A good investment advisor can place tax-efficient investments in your non-retirement accounts and tax inefficient investments in your retirement accounts.
-It is a process called "asset location."
-When this is done properly, research shows it can significantly increase your after-tax returns.
+If you have money in non-retirement accounts, or a combination of retirement and non-retirement accounts, then what you need to pay attention to is your after-tax return.
+A good investment advisor can place tax-efficient investments in your non-retirement accounts and tax-inefficient investments in your retirement accounts in a process called "asset location."
+Research shows that when this is done properly, it can significantly increase your after-tax return.

-You need to decide if you are a do-it-yourself person or if you prefer to delegate.
-Professionals tend to follow a more disciplined process - so that in itself can lead to better results, but if you were able to follow that disciplined process on your own, then you would achieve the same results.
+You need to decide whether you are a do-it-yourself person or prefer to delegate.
+Professionals tend to follow a more disciplined process, which can lead to better results.
+However, if you were able to follow that disciplined process on your own, then you could achieve the same results.

 - Pay attention to total costs.
 Ask for an estimate of all trading costs, fund fees, and advisor fees.
-Make sure total fees are 2% or less a year.
+Make sure that total fees are 2% or less per year.

 - If you have money in after-tax accounts as well as retirement accounts, find advisors who manage for after-tax returns.